BuiChiTrung/kong-custom-plugin/README.md

 ## Folder structure
 + bin: binary built Go file.
-+ db: docker volume to store Kong db schema (it will be removed in next versions).
 + fiber-app: an application server written using fiber framework which provide API to all plugins.
 + kong/plugins: plugin source code
   + go-wait: test plugin written in Go.